-RapidCal is an easy way to calibrate the AP-2000 in the field using just one calibration solution.
-RapidCal calibrates EC at 2570μS/cm, the pH7.00 point and the optional Optical Electrode Zero point simultaneously.
+RapidCal is an easy way to calibrate the AP-5000 in the field using just one calibration solution.
+RapidCal calibrates EC at 2570μS/cm, the pH7.00 point and all the optional Optical Electrodes Zero points simultaneously.
 Ideally, this procedure should be carried out at the beginning of each day the Probe is to be used.
 To use RapidCal:

-1. Remove the lid from a fresh bottle of RapidCal solution, remove the storage cap from the pH electrode if fitted, wash the Probe in distilled water, then drop the Probe in all the way.
-Bang the Probe against the bottom of the bottle several times in order to remove any air bubbles that may be clinging to the electrodes.
+- 1. Pour 400mL of RapidCal solution into one of the calibration cups provided as shown in the adjacent photograph. - 2.
+Remove the storage cap from the pH electrode if fitted, wash the Probe in distilled water, then gently lower the Probe into the calibration cup. - 3.
+Bang the probe against the bottom of the cup several times to dislodge any air bubbles. - Wait until all readings are completely stable.
+The longer you can leave the probe to achieve thermal equilibrium before proceeding, the better.
+A minimum of two minutes is recommended. - 5.

-- When the Probe is inserted, ensure the level of the solution is right up to the neck of the bottle.
-If the level is low, the EC electrodes will not be covered and EC will not calibrate properly.
-If the level is low, top up with fresh RapidCal solution. - 3.
-Switch the Aquameter® on and wait until all readings are completely stable.
-The longer you can leave the probe to achieve thermal equilibrium before proceeding, the better. - 4.
 Ensure the temperature of the solution is between 5°C and 40°C (41°F 104°F).
-The closer to 25°C the better. - 5.
-Press the MENU key then select Calibration.
+The closer to 25°C the better. - Press the MENU key then select Calibration.
 The following screen will be displayed.

-6. Select RapidCal.
+7. Select RapidCal.
 The screen will change to: